Skip to main content

 }

-Then you can initialize the route in an Init hook:
+Then you can initialize your top level Axum router in an initializer:

 }